wikimedia-gadgets/gadget-deploy/README.md

 }
 ```
 Check afc-helper's [deploy.js](https://github.com/wikimedia-gadgets/afc-helper/blob/deployscript/scripts/deploy.js) for an example.
 The script must not prompt for any user input.

-2. Add an entry in this project's `gadget-conf.ts`:
+2. Raise a PR to add an entry in `gadget-conf.ts`:
 ```typescript
 export const gadgetConfigurations = {
     'new-gadget': {